vossisboss/pvdjango/README.md

 ## Extending the `HomePage` model

 Right out of the box, Wagtail comes with a `home` app that provides a blank `HomePage` model.
 This model will define the home page of your website and what content appears on it.
-Go to the `home` directory in your project and open up `models.py` in your text editor or IDE.
+Go to the `home` directory in your project and open up `models.py`.
 You'll see that all the model currently has in it by default is a `pass` command.
 So you're going to have to extend it to add content to your home page.

  Since this is a blog site, you should probably tell your readers what the blog is about and give them a reason to read it.
 All pages in Wagtail have a title by default, so you'll be able to add the blog title easily.
 So let's extend the `HomePage` model by adding text field for a blog summary to the model.